 Conjoined twins can be diagnosed using standard ultrasound as early as the end of the first trimester.
 More-detailed ultrasounds and echocardiograms can be used about halfway through pregnancy to better determine the extent of the twins' connection and the functioning of their organs.

-Treatment of conjoined twins depends on their unique circumstances — their health, where they're joined, and whether they share organs or other vital structures.
+Treatment of conjoined twins depends on their unique circumstances — their health issues, where they're joined, whether they share organs or other vital structures, and other possible complications.

 Monitoring during pregnancy

 If you're carrying conjoined twins, you should be closely monitored throughout your pregnancy.
 You'll likely be referred to a maternal and fetal medicine doctor who specializes in high-risk pregnancy.
-You may also be referred to other specialists such as pediatric surgeons, pediatric cardiologists and neonatologists.
+You may also be referred to other specialists such as:

 Your doctors and others on your health care team learn as much as possible about your twins' anatomy, functional capabilities and prognosis to form a treatment plan for your twins.

-A surgical delivery (C-section) is planned ahead of time, often two to four weeks before your due date.
+A C-section is planned ahead of time, often two to four weeks before your due date.

 After your conjoined twins are born, they're fully evaluated.
 With this information, you and your health care team members can make decisions regarding their care and whether separation surgery is appropriate.

-Separation surgery is an elective procedure done two to four months after birth.
+Separation surgery is an elective procedure done usually a year or more after birth to allow time for planning and preparation.
 Sometimes an emergency separation may be needed if one of the twins dies, develops a life-threatening condition or threatens the survival of the other twin.

 Many complex factors must be considered as part of the decision to pursue separation surgery.
 Each set of conjoined twins presents a unique set of considerations due to variations in anatomy.
-Questions may include:
+Issues include:

-- Do the twins share vital organs, such as the heart?
+- Whether the twins share vital organs, such as the heart

-- Are the twins healthy enough to withstand separation surgery?
+- Whether the twins are healthy enough to withstand separation surgery

-- What type of reconstructive surgery might be needed for each twin after successful separation?
+- Type and extent of reconstructive surgery needed for each twin after separation

-- What functional support will be needed after separation?
+- Type and extent of functional support needed after separation

-- What issues would the twins face if left conjoined?
+- What challenges the twins face if left conjoined